francescobraicovich/simple-rl-worlds/docs/06_usage_guide.md

 -   `dataset_dir`: Directory where datasets are stored (e.g., `"datasets/"`).
 -   `load_dataset_path`: Path to a dataset file (relative to `dataset_dir`) to load.
 If empty or the file doesn't exist, new data will be collected.
 Otherwise, the specified dataset is loaded, skipping new data collection.
 -   `dataset_filename`: Filename used when saving newly collected data (e.g., `"collected_data.pkl"`).
+-   `frame_skipping`: (integer) Number of frames to skip after each action during data collection.
+For each action taken (by PPO or random agent), the environment steps `frame_skipping` additional times.
+During these skipped frames, new actions are sampled (randomly or by PPO based on intermediate states).
+Rewards are accumulated.
+This setting is internally disabled (treated as 0) during PPO data collection if `ppo_agent.action_repetition_k > 1`.
+See `docs/02_data_collection.md` for more details.

 ### PPO Agent for Data Collection (`ppo_agent`)
 This block configures the PPO agent used if guided exploration is chosen for data collection.